Electronic Device Regulatory Approval In These Latin American Countries

 Argentina is the 3rd largest market in Latin America.
 With a Gross Domestic Product of over $879 Billion, surpassed only by Brazil and Mexico in GDP in Latin America, and the 25th in the world.
 Argentina began the world’s first regular radio broadcasting on 27 August 1920, and they have the highest coverage of networked telecommunications among Latin American powers: about 67% of its population had internet access.

 The county’s name and currency (Bolivano) are named after Simón Bolivar, a leader in the Spanish American Wars of Independence.
-It is the only country in South America without direct access to an ocean.
+It is one of two countries in South America without direct access to an ocean – Paraguay being the other.

 It is little known that Chile’s territory comprises the Continental Chile, the Insular Chile and Antarctic Chile.
 Since July 2013, Chile is considered by the World Bank as a “high-income economy,” with a nominal per capita GDP of just above $16 thousand, the 49th in the world.

 Spanish is Colombia’s official language, but there are 68 recognized ethnic languages and dialects, and English is also the official language in the archipelago of San Andrés, Providencia and Santa Catalina.

 One of Cuba’s economic resources are their nickel mines.
 As of 2013 its reserves were estimated at 5.5 million tons, over 7% of the world total.
 Cuba is known for its music and Son is the basis of many other musical styles like mambo, cha-cha-chá and salsa music.

 Situated in the East part of the second largest Caribbean Island, Hispaniola, it is the largest economy in the Caribbean and Central American region, being an upper middle income developing country.
 The service sector accounts for 60% of the GDP.